 formal structure and content

 The overture In Nature’s Realm is written in broadly arching sonata form.
 It begins with an evocative, soft introduction above a sustained low-register F, above which we hear an embryonic form of the main theme (the “nature motif”), along with brief motifs in the flutes and oboes reminiscent of birdsong.
-The main theme exhibits a dispositional affinity with Moravian folk yodelling (“halekacka” – a melody called out across the valley), reflected in the various repetitions of the theme in different registers and instruments.
+The main theme exhibits a dispositional affinity with Moravian folk yodelling (“halekačka” – a melody called out across the valley), reflected in the various repetitions of the theme in different registers and instruments.
 This entire opening musical image presents a highly poetic stylisation of the voices of nature.
 The exposition doesn’t contain the usual two or three contrasting themes; instead we are given what might be termed individual thematic fields which always comprise several connected motifs.
 The exposition is built up towards the end, where the principal nature motif returns in the orchestral tutti.
 The development, in contrast to the exposition, is about half its length, but its mood is much more dramatic, drawing from a complex harmonic progression and intricate contrapuntal treatment.
 Here, the nature motif plays a dominant role.
 The recapitulation in rough outline repeats the thematic development of the exposition, but without the gradual sense of increasing intensity; the recapitulation and following coda instead introduce a mood of tranquility.
 The whole composition may thus be seen as a single, great symmetrical arc which returns at the close to the hushed, intimate atmosphere in which the work began.
-Dvorak dedicated this overture to Cambridge University, which had presented him with an honorary degree shortly before.

 premiere and publication